What are Reading Lists?

 For more information, visit:

-If you want to give students links to many resources, consider using a Course Readings List (see section above)
+If you want to offer students links to many resources, consider using a Course Reading List (see section above).

-But if you just need to figure out a way to save a URL for yourself, or send single items to faculty or students, then you're looking for a permanent link.
+But if you just need to save a URL for yourself, or send single items, then you're looking for a permanent link.
 Some of our databases make it easy to get links to items, but in others you'll want to add the EZProxy prefix information.

 Finding Permanent Links in Databases

 Many databases give you access to a permanent link to the article.
-They often refer to this link as the permanent link, persistent link, or permalink.
-Databases have these links in different places, so here are some examples:
+Sometimes referred to as a persistent link, permalink, Document URL, or Bookmark URL, Library Databases provide these permanent links differently.
+Some examples:

 - In LibSearch, click on the title of an item and under the Send To section you'll see the Permalink.
 (Here's a screenshot showing this)

-- In EBSCO databases, you want to click on the article title and then look under the Tools on the right for the Permalink.
-(Here's a screenshot showing this)
+- In EBSCO databases, you want to click on the article title and then look under the Tools on the right for the Permalink. (screenshot showing this)

-- In ProQuest databases, you want to click on the Abstract/Details page of an article and scroll down to find the Document URL.
-(Here's a screenshot showing this)
+- In ProQuest databases, you want to click on the Abstract/Details page of an article and scroll down to find the Document URL. (screenshot showing this)

-- In Films on Demand, below the video click the Embed/Link link and then you'll see the Record URL.
-(Here's a screenshot showing this.)
+- In Films on Demand, below the video click the Embed/Link link and then you'll see the Record URL. (screenshot showing this.)

-Contact your Subject Librarian for more help linking to articles in library databases.
+Contact your Subject Librarian for more help linking to other articles in library databases.

 EZProxy Prefix

 If you can't locate the permanent link, or if you want to link to the full database and not just one article, you can add the EZProxy prefix to a link.
-Off-campus access to library resources is made possible by our EZproxy server, which prompts you to login from off-campus.
-If you want to share a link with other people at St. Kate's, make sure the URL includes the EZproxy prefix:
+Off-campus access to library resources is made possible by our EZproxy server, which authenticates users through a login/sign on.
+If you want to share a link with other people at St. Kate's, make sure the URL includes the EZproxy prefix for users outside of the St. Kate's on-campus network:

 https://pearl.stkate.edu/login?url=